South China tiger: Claims of photographs

-In 2007, a villager from China's Shaanxi province claimed to have risked his life by taking more than 30 digital photographs of a tiger.
-The Shaanxi Provincial Forestry Bureau backed up this claim in a press conference.
+In 2007, a villager from China's Shaanxi province claimed to have taken 40 digital and 31 film photographs of a wild South China Tiger.
+The Shaanxi Provincial Forestry Department backed up this claim in a press conference.

 The photographs aroused suspicion, with many expressing doubts about their authenticity.
+In November 2007, the Shaanxi Province Forestry Department still "firmly believed" that wild South China tigers exist in the province.

+On November 16, 2007, online activists found and published the source of the photos, a New Year's picture published by a small company in Zhejiang Province.

-In November 2007, the Shaanxi Province Forestry Bureau still "firmly believed" that wild South China tigers exist in the province.
-However, in February 2008, the Shaanxi Province Forestry Bureau released an apology, qualifying their earlier statements but without repudiating the pictures' authenticity, writing "We curtly released the discovery of the South China tiger without substantial proof, which reflects our blundering manner and lax discipline."
+However, in February 2008, the Shaanxi Forestry Department released an apology, qualifying their earlier statements but without repudiating the pictures' authenticity, writing "We curtly released the discovery of the South China tiger without substantial proof, which reflects our blundering manner and lax discipline."

-In June 2008, the authorities announced that all pictures published were proven to be forged, related officers have been punished and the alleged photographer has been arrested for suspicion of fraud.
-This officially ended the scandal.
+On June 29, 2008, the Shaanxi Forestry Department announced that its investigation had concluded that the photographs were fake.
+The originator of the fake photographs was arrested and ultimately sentenced to a 2.5 year prison sentence for fraud and 13 government officials were disciplined (with seven of them removed from office).